Why Performative Luxury Is Out—and Designing Legacy Is In

 Empower Others to Lead

-Why it matters: Legacy thrives when leadership is distributed—when the next wave of innovators is already in training.
+Why it matters: Legacy thrives when leadership is distributed and the next wave of innovators are already in training.

 From Flash to Foundation